Taesan-Peter-Kim-Code/Kubernetes_Docker_Practice/README.md

 service/tutorial created
 deployment.apps/tutorial created
 ```
-- What is .yaml file?
+- What is .yaml file:
 The .yaml file allows you to configure and document all your application's service dependencies(other services, cache, databases, queues, etc.).
 In other words, it defines services, networks, and volumes for a Docker application.
 Using docker-compose CLI command, you can create and start one or more containers for each dependency with a single command(docker-compose up).

 - Check service: